MicrosoftDocs/VBA-Docs/api/Word.Series.ApplyDataLabels.md

 The Type parameter can be one of the following  **XlDataLabelsType** constants:

--  **xlDataLabelsShowBubbleSizes** ?The bubble size for the data label.
+-  **xlDataLabelsShowBubbleSizes** The bubble size for the data label.

--  **xlDataLabelsShowLabelAndPercent** ?The percentage of the total, and the category for the point.
+-  **xlDataLabelsShowLabelAndPercent** The percentage of the total, and the category for the point.
 Available only for pie charts and doughnut charts.

--  **xlDataLabelsShowPercent** ?The percentage of the total.
+-  **xlDataLabelsShowPercent** The percentage of the total.
 Available only for pie charts and doughnut charts.

--  **xlDataLabelsShowLabel** ?The category for the point.
+-  **xlDataLabelsShowLabel** The category for the point.

--  **xlDataLabelsShowNone** ?No data labels.
+-  **xlDataLabelsShowNone** No data labels.

--  **xlDataLabelsShowValue** ?(Default) The value for the point (assumed if this argument is not specified).
+-  **xlDataLabelsShowValue** (Default) The value for the point (assumed if this argument is not specified).

--

 ## Example

 The following example applies category labels to series one of the first chart in the active document.

 ```vb
 With ActiveDocument.InlineShapes(1)